Building a sustainable future: a stunning passivhaus in Spain

 Strategically positioned between the terrace and the living room, the kitchen can function independently thanks to the large glass sliding doors.
 With concealed tracks in the false ceiling, these doors can disappear behind the single partition that separates the kitchen from the lounge.

-Ultimately, this incredible Passivhaus is not just a luxury residence, but a tangible example of how can blend living comfort, elegance, and environmental respect, creating a space to live in harmony with nature and modern needs.
+Ultimately, this incredible Passivhaus is not just a luxury residence, but a tangible example of how sustainable architecture can blend living comfort, elegance, and environmental respect, creating a space to live in harmony with nature and modern needs.

 Ph credits: Teresa Alcocel